-Upon entering the front door, Sandi has displayed a beautiful combination of mercury glass and natural materials that look so welcoming.
+Upon entering the front door, Sandi created a welcoming display of beautiful mercury glass ornaments and natural materials.
 At night they’re even more gorgeous.

-One of Sandi’s favorite colors is pink, and I love how she mixed it with green and white in the floral arrangements throughout the main floor.
+One of Sandi’s favourite colours is pink, and I love how she mixed it with green and white in the floral arrangements throughout the main floor.
 Such a nice change-up for Christmas.

-How gorgeous is the tree!
-At first I had to touch it to see that it was real, and it definitely only needed a few simple ornaments to look perfect.
+How gorgeous is the tree?!
+At first I had to touch it to see that it was real.
+All it needed was a few simple ornaments to look perfect.

 Sandi has collected some of the prettiest Christmas ornaments I’ve seen.
-I love the look of grouping them by color in bowls and trays.
+I love the look of grouping them by colour in bowls and trays.
 Such high impact!